ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 ## Features

-- Automatic router Mmdel detection.
+- Automatic router model detection.
 - Automatic update detection.
 - Automatically download and install the latest firmware for your router model from the Asuswrt-Merlin repository.
 - User configurable waiting period for firmware updates.
 (Wait for a set duration after a new firmware release.)